Joni Mitchell: Legacy and impact

 Maynard James Keenan of the American progressive metal band Tool has cited Mitchell as an influence, claiming that her influence is what allows him to "soften [staccato, rhythmic, insane mathematical paths] and bring [them] back to the center, so you can listen to it without having an eye-ache."
 A Perfect Circle, another band featuring Keenan as lead vocalist, recorded a rendition of Mitchell's "The Fiddle and the Drum" on their 2004 album eMOTIVe, a collection of anti-war cover songs.

 Biopic

-On August 18, 2025 it was announced that Cameron Crowe will direct a biopic based on the life and career of Mitchell with Anya Taylor-Joy and Meryl Streep portraying younger and older versions of Mitchell.
+On August 18, 2025 it was announced that Cameron Crowe will direct a biographical film based on the life and with Anya Taylor-Joy rumored to be playing the younger version of Mitchell.
+On January 31, 2026 it was confirmed that Meryl Streep will be portraying the older version of Mitchell in the biopic by record executive, Clive Davis.
+At the time, Cameron Crowe stated the project has been in the works for four years.